yiwenliu/tensorflow-notes/source/importing_data.rst

 .. image:: img/stage-queue.png

-- The first stage will generate filenames to read and enqueue them in the filename queue.
+- The stage1 will generate filenames to read and enqueue them in the filename queue.
-- The second stage consumes filenames (using a Reader), produces examples, and enqueues them in an example queue.
+- The stage2 consumes filenames (using a Reader), produces examples, and enqueues them in an example queue.

 3. Construct the Pipeline